History of the England cricket team from 1945: 1950s

 England thrashed India once again at home in 1959, winning all five tests but were tested against the talented West Indies on the 1959–1960 tour.
 Sobers made 226 and Frank Worrell 197* at Bridgetown in the first test, the pair batting together for nine and a half hours in all.
 The second test, at Trinidad, was won by England after rioting in the wake of Charran Singh's run out.
 Cowdrey made 114 and 97 in Jamaica but the fast bowling of Wes Hall was fearsome in its intensity.
-Cowdrey took over the captaincy for the last two tests with May forced home with an abscess.
+Cowdrey took over the captaincy for the last two tests after May was forced home with an abscess.